denzkie2003/repo03/README.md

 Epub is a type of file extension.
 This allows anyone to read e-book in their devices on offline reading.
 To read e-book in epub format you need to use an application that support epub reading such as Moon+ Plus Reader, ReadEra and more.
 You may download them for free in Google Play Store.

 ### Reminder
 This webpage does not post newest Light Novels in the homepage.
 Instead, you can be notified of the new Light Novels that are available in our facebook page.
-To do so, please follow us on facebook.
+To do so, please follow us on [facebook](https://www.facebook.com/profile.php?id=100086550151990).

 ### Disclaimer
 This webpage does not owned any rights to it files.
 All of it is provided by non-affiliated third parties.
 We do not intend to steal any, this webpage is for entertainment purposes only.

 ### Support Us
 If you like this webpage.
 Please consider supporting us to help us maintain this site.
 Thank you!
+Support us via this link [https://ko-fi.com/lndownloader](https://ko-fi.com/lndownloader)